-Throughout the testing window, TAs were to report any test irregularities (e.g., disruptive students, loss of Internet connectivity) to the school assessment coordinator immediately.
-A test irregularity could have included testing that was interrupted for an extended time due to a local technical malfunction or severe weather.
-School assessment coordinators were required to notify district assessment coordinators of any test irregularities that were reported.
-If further guidance was needed or an irregularity occurred that would require action by FDOE (e.g., reporting teacher misconduct to the Office of Professional Practices), district assessment coordinators were to contact the Bureau of K-12 Student Assessment.
+Throughout the testing window, TAs were to report any test irregularities (e.g., disruptive students, loss of Internet connectivity) to the SAC immediately.
+SACs were required to notify DACs of any test irregularities that were reported.
+If further guidance was needed or an irregularity occurred that would require action by FDOE (e.g., reporting teacher misconduct to the Office of Professional Practices), DACs were to contact the Bureau of K-12 Student Assessment.